google/mount-zip/README.md

 and read all the log messages on the terminal.

 By default, **mount-zip** writes INFO and ERROR messages.
-You can decrease the logging level to just ERROR messages with the `--quiet` option.
-Or you can increase the logging level to include DEBUG messages with the `--verbose`
+You can decrease the logging level to just ERROR messages with the `-o quiet` option.
+Or you can increase the logging level to include DEBUG messages with the `-o verbose`
 option:

 ```
-$ mount-zip -f --verbose foobar.zip mnt
+$ mount-zip -f -o verbose foobar.zip mnt
 Indexing 'foobar.zip'...
 Allocating 16 buckets
 Detected encoding UTF-8 with 15% confidence